SerjSmor/open-intent-classifier/README.md

 - [x] Add DSPy based classification
 - [x] Add small language models as classifiers
 - [x] Add few shot interface
+- [ ] Add Atis and Banking77 comparisons with all classifiers
 - [ ] Add embeddings filtering stage for classifiers
 - [ ] Add multithreading for LLM based classifiers
 - [ ] Add an option to ensemble embeddings and T5 (and additional models)